 Through a variety of planned activities across the curriculum such as circle time, role-play, class performances, sharing assemblies, our children gain in self-confidence and develop strategies to speak up for themselves and express their own thoughts and opinions.
-Encouraging children to take responsibility such as becoming a member of the school council, applying to be a mini teaching assistant or becoming a play leader promotes children's self-confidence.
-In having this approach we believe this helps to reduce a code of secrecy where children feel too scared to speak up and tell of any bullying experiences.
+Encouraging children to take responsibility such as becoming a member of the school council or Ethos leader promotes children's self-confidence.
+In having this approach, we believe this helps to reduce a code of secrecy where children feel too scared to speak up and tell of any bullying experiences.